marph91/jimmy/docs/formats/tomboy_ng.md

-This page describes how to import notes from Tomboy-ng to markdown.
+This page describes how to convert notes from Tomboy-ng to Markdown.

 ## General Information